 There were plenty of strong local Wi-Fi signals around (including my own) and none of these seem to have any impact on performance.

 Of course I wasn't able to test how multiple units might interact, but the manufacturers advice recommends "the Xvive U2 wireless system not be placed within 1m of another U2 Wireless system, and more than 3m away from any WI-FI devices such as Internet Routers, Portable Hot Spots etc.," to eliminate any possibility of interference from other devices using the 2.4 GHz frequency.
 Nothing unexpected.

 Battery Charging & Power Usage

 The inbuilt Lithium battery duration of 5 hours (as quoted) sounds about right and is quite reasonable for such a compact device.
-The receiver does appear to use more power and is always the first device to shut down, which does seem counter-intuitive.
+The receiver does appear to use more power and is always the first of the two devices to shut down, which does seem counter-intuitive.

 HINT: Alternately connect to either a USB charger or preferably a USB PowerBank (which has no direct connection to an AC source).

 When using the PowerBank option, even a single 18650 battery unit will easily double the available hours of operation.
 Generally more than enough for a day at the office.
 Also, it may be easier to have a bunch of pre-charged USB Power Banks on hand than remembering to charge your Xvive before every use, particularly if you don't use the Xvives all the time.